 When your back aches, you may just want to stay in bed.
 But relief is possible with a gentle workout.
-Try these lower back pain exercises.
+Try these lower back exercises.

 Lower back pain affects about 80 percent of American adults.
 According to the National Institute of Neurological Disorders and Stroke, lower back pain is the leading cause of missed work days.
 Pain in your lower back can be attributed to age-related changes of the spine, the result of an accident, or by lifting something heavy.

-Whether your lower back pain is short term or chronic, you can get relief with lower back pain exercises.
-These lower back pain exercises are designed to halt your aches and give you more flexibility.
+Whether your lower back pain is short term or chronic, you can get relief with lower back exercises.
+These back pain exercises are designed to halt your aches and give you more flexibility.

-These lower back pain exercises take the stress off of your lower back and hips.
+These lower back exercises take the stress off of your lower back and hips.
 Just make sure that you stop exercising and talk to your doctor if you feel any pain.
 Exercise should be pain free.

-Easy-to-do lower back pain exercises
+Easy-to-do lower back exercises

 1. Go for a swim.
 Swimming is one of the best exercises for lower back pain because the buoyancy of the water takes stress off of your joints.
 Swimming and water aerobics can also strengthen your back and core muscles due to the resistance of the water.
 A plus is that most indoor pools are heated or kept at a warm temperature.

 2. Take a walk.
 Start with a stroll and gradually pick up your pace.
 A brisk walk elevates your heart rate without putting any pressure on your lower back.